 Porter Cable Air Compressor Leaks Air – Portable Air Compressor Troubleshooting

 I have a CGBN125A-3 Porter Cable that has developed a leak and removed the cover to inspect which makes it impossible to run the unit to test for leaks.
 The hoses look good but did notice the metal tube attached to the cylinder head has a lot of play.

 Could that be the problem, says Stan from Hardeeville S.C.

 Well, Stan, it’s a bit hard to tell from here.
 Is air leaking from that fitting?
 If not, then no, probably not the problem.
 Makes me wonder how you know that the compressor has a leak?

 I’ve tried to find an image of the Porter Cable CGBN125A-3 compressor but have been unable to do so.
 Perhaps you could upload a photo?

-Compressor comes to full pressure, shuts off correctly then leaks air from a pin hole in cylinder head near where reed valves are located.
+The compressor comes to full pressure, shuts off correctly then leaks air from a pinhole in the cylinder head near where reed valves are located.
 Is the pinhole supposed to be there? what is supposed to keep air from bleeding out there?

-The tank check valve is supposed to keep the compressed air in the tank until you open an downstream air line to an air tool to use the air.
-So, if air is bleeding out anywhere, then I would surmise that the tank check valve is fouled or failed.
+The tank check valve is supposed to keep the compressed air in the tank until you open a downstream airline to an air tool to use the air.
+So, if the air is bleeding out anywhere, then I would surmise that the tank check valve is fouled or failed.